joeappleton18/web-dev-2022-notes/sessions/week_5/README.md

   useLocation
 } from "react-router-dom";
 ```

-Also, import all of your views into your App component
+- Also, import all of your views into your App component.

-We can now add routes as follows:
+- We can now add routes as follows:

 ```js
 ...
 return (